rahulsonwalkar/MessageGenerator/README.md

 ```
 $ npm start
 ```
+Note: If you are running the code on Git-bash on a windows machine, use `node index.js` instead of `npm start`.

 ## Design
 The program is broken down into various modules.
 Each modules consists of a function that serves a portion of the main task (generating and sending welcome text message).